pilancilab/Riemannian_Preconditioned_LoRA/GPT2/README.md

-# GPT-2 experiments for Riemannian LoRA
+# GPT-2 Experiments for Riemannian LoRA